Pa Jwand Ke

 Valentine’s Day for the Young vs. Married Life

-Meanwhile, married folks are just sitting there like, “Oh, it’s Valentine’s?
-Should we order pizza?”
-For them, romance has been replaced by discussions about electricity bills and grocery lists.
-The excitement of “What will my Valentine gift me?” turns into “What will my spouse cook today?”
-Truly, Valentine’s Day is for the young and free, while the married squad just watches from the sidelines, sipping chai!
+“Meanwhile, married folks say, ‘Oh, it’s Valentine’s?
+Should we order pizza?’
+They trade romance for talks about electricity bills and grocery lists.
+The excitement of ‘What will my Valentine gift me?’ turns into ‘What will my spouse cook today?’
+Valentine’s Day belongs to the young and free, while the married squad watches from the sidelines, sipping tea!”

 The Real Meaning of Love